Talha-35/Talha-35/README.md

-### Hi there. 🖐🌍
+### Hi there.🖐🌍 Talha here

-- 🚀 Talha here, I'm a full stack developer, interested in everything but my speciality is mobile applications.
+- 🚀 I'm a full stack developer, interested in everything but my speciality is mobile applications.
 - 💪 I’m currently working on frontend and mobile app development (JavaScript | React | React Native | HTML | CSS)
 - ✍ Currently, I am trying to improve myself backend development (Node.js | Express | MongoDB | Django)
 - ❓   Ask me about anything that you want to learn